pallets/itsdangerous/docs/index.rst

 However after unsigning you won't be able to tell if it was unicode or a bytestring.

-If the unsining fails you will get an exception:
+If the unsigning fails you will get an exception:

 >>> s.unsign('my string.wh6tMHxLgJqB6oY1uT73iMlyrOX')
 Traceback (most recent call last):